PrefectHQ/prefect/docs/guides/deployment/auto-infra.md

     <div class="terminal">
     ```
     ╭───────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-    │ Provisioning infrastructure for your work pool my-work-pool will require:                                         │
+    │ Provisioning infrastructure for your work pool my-ecs-pool will require:                                         │
     │                                                                                                                   │
     │          - Creating an IAM user for managing ECS tasks: prefect-ecs-user                                          │
     │          - Creating and attaching an IAM policy for managing ECS tasks: prefect-ecs-policy                        │